 Section 59.2(f) of the Administrative Tribunals Act requires the Board to provide a forecast of the workload for the succeeding reporting period.

 The number of appeals filed with the Board during this reporting period was zero.
-Historically, the average number of appeals for the ITAB is one appeal every two years, so the Board's workload for the 2021-2022 fiscal year reporting period is expected to remain relatively constant, with no significant increase or decrease from the average number seen in the past 10 years.
+Historically, the average number of appeals for the ITAB is one appeal every few years, and appeal volumes for the 2022-2023 fiscal year reporting period are expected to remain low.

+However, changes to the governing legislation2 are expected to result in a potentially significant increase in the volume of appeals in the 2023-2024 reporting period (starting from late 2023).
+In the upcoming 2022-2023 reporting period, the Board will be focused on recruitment and training of Board members to prepare for this anticipated increase in the volume of appeals.
+These activities will be reported on in the next annual report.

 Section 59.2(g) of the Administrative Tribunals Act requires the Board to report any trends or special problems it foresees.

-Over the past several years, the Board has not received any appeals or queries about the ITAB appeal process.
-The Board considers it unusual that with the high number of tradespeople both practising their trades and attaining certification in the province of British Columbia, there aren't a higher number of persons challenging adverse decisions made by the Industry Training Authority (ITA) affecting their credentials and apprenticeship.
-In an effort to better understand potential causes of the low number of appeals, during this reporting period the Board has undertaken outreach and consultation on this issue.
-In particular, the Board consulted with the ITA directly to query the internal processes leading up to potential appeals to the Board.
-Through this initial consultation the Board became concerned that the ITA may not be advising affected individuals of their right to have certain adverse decisions reconsidered, and, therefore, may not be providing such individuals with a meaningful opportunity to exercise their reconsideration and appeal rights.
-Consultation with the ITA on this issue was ongoing as of the close of this reporting period and will be reported on more fully in the Board's next annual report.
+Over the past few years, the Board has not received any appeals or queries about the ITAB appeal process.
+The Board considers it unusual that with the high number of tradespeople practising their trades and attaining certification in the province of British Columbia, there are not a higher number of persons challenging adverse decisions made by the Industry Training Authority (ITA)3 affecting their credentials and apprenticeship.

+As reported on in the last reporting period, in an effort to better understand potential causes of the low number of appeals, the Board has consulted with the ITA to query the internal processes leading up to potential appeals to the Board.
+Consultation on this issue continued during this reporting period and will continue in the next reporting period as the new legislation goes into effect.